3 Ways to Get Longer Lashes

 Old-school falsies?
 Extensions?
 Over-the-counter serums?
 Here’s what you need to know.

-Certain beauty trends (overlined lips, Instagram brows, etc.) come and go, but one thing in particular will always be a perennial signifier of pretty: long, Bambi-like lashes.
+Certain beauty trends (overlined lips, Instagram brows, etc.) come and go, but one thing in particular will always be a beauty favorite: long, Bambi-like lashes.
 Even if you’re tired or your skin is freaking out, some come-hither lashes will brighten up your whole face.
 The best road to the fluttery lashes of your dreams is still a question mark, with each option ultimately having its own pros and cons.
 If you go with falsies, well, there’s the idea of having to glue them on every single morning, and if you’re in any way low-maintenance about your beauty routine, that will go right out the window.
 Some lash-growth serums come with a side of scary warnings about changing the actual color of your eyes (!!), and lash extensions, while longer-lasting, can be pricey.
 What’s a girl to do?

 Help is what we asked for, and that’s precisely what we got, courtesy of lash magician Christian Zamora (also known as a frequent guest of Hannah Bronfman’s Snapchat) and two devotees of artificial lash methods, Jen Atkin (strip lashes) and Caroline Vreeland (extensions).